opsb/ember-orbit-todos/README.md

 # Ember-orbit-todos

-Example app for ember-orbit and ember-cli.
-Configured to use LocalStorage source, see app/initializers/ember-orbit.js to see how to switch to the InMemoryStore.
+This is an example app for ember-orbit with ember-cli.
+Out of the box it's configured to use local-storage but you can easily switch it to in-memory as well (see app/initializers/ember-orbit.js).

 Gotchas